yacinbm/proberequestanalyser/README.md

 You can use the firmware found at https://github.com/kvalo/ath10k-firmware/raw/master/QCA6174/hw3.0/4.4.1.c3/firmware-6.bin_WLAN.RM.4.4.1.c3-00075.

 Download the firmware file and rename it to firmware-2.bin.
 Now to install the firmware:
-(Note, the card used in the buspas module is hw3.0)

 * Back up the original firmware for your machine:
 ```bash